hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > On strangers who too frequently suppose
 >
-> 'Tis all connection, but not half a score,
+> It is all connection, but not half a score,
 >
 > To these Professors have been known before.
 >